bert-github/tpac-schedule/README.md

 This is an Awk program that reads an iCalendar file, an HTML file and possibly other files with extra events or extra information about events.
-(In this directory the extra-events.ics is empty and there are not additional files with information.)
+(In this repository, the extra-events.ics is empty and there are no additional files with information.)

-It outputs the HTML file it read, with parts between certain comments (&lt;!--begin-include...--&gt; and &lt;!--end-include...--&gt;) replaced by the calender entries converted to HTML.
-The comments a time range from which events should be inserted there.
+It outputs the HTML file it read, with any parts between certain comments (<code>&lt;!--begin-include...--&gt;</code> and <code>&lt;!--end-include...--&gt;</code>) replaced by the calender entries converted to HTML.
+The comments indicates a time range from which events should be inserted there.

 The program also transforms times to the desired time zone (as